processity/apex-discovery-triggers/README.md

 This trigger handler framework discovers classes that implement trigger handlers by querying `ApexTypeImplementor`.

-This provides a slim trigger framework, with ordering, that does not require custom metadata or any other type of table to drive the triggers.
+That provides a slim trigger framework, with ordering, that does not require custom metadata or any other type of table to drive the triggers.

 Here is an example trigger implementation: